eugestumm/eugestumm.github.io/cv_updater/cv.md

 ### Presenter

 **The Poet is Present: Marico Carmona’s Bodily Presence in Poetry Slams as an Strategy Towards Inclusive Language in Spanish**
 LASA 2026: *Poner el cuerpo en Latinx America*
-Latin American Studies Association, San Francisco, CA, USA, April 2025
+Latin American Studies Association, San Francisco, CA, USA, April 2025.

-**Brazilian Funk in Pajubá: How Travesti Funkeiras Utilize Cryptolects for Collective Enunciation** Harvard University’s Graduate Music Forum Conference: *TRANS∗Media* Harvard University, Cambridge, MA, USA, March 2025
+**Brazilian Funk in Pajubá: How Travesti Funkeiras Utilize Cryptolects for Collective Enunciation**
+Harvard University’s Graduate Music Forum Conference: *TRANS\*Media*
+Harvard University, Cambridge, MA, USA, March 2025.

-**From Christine de Pizan to Christine and the Queens: Gender Bending as Transgression of Normative Identity Politics** International Conference of Europeanists: *Radical Europe: Violence, Emancipation & Reaction* (30th) Sciences Po Lyon & Université Lyon 2, Lyon, France, July 2024
+**From Christine de Pizan to Christine and the Queens: Gender Bending as Transgression of Normative Identity Politics**
+International Conference of Europeanists: *Radical Europe: Violence, Emancipation & Reaction* (30th)
+Sciences Po Lyon & Université Lyon 2, Lyon, France, July 2024.

 **Pabujá as a Community of Practices**
-Samuel Armistead Colloquium (17th)
+Samuel Armistead Colloquium.
+(17th)
-University of California, Davis, Davis, CA, USA, April 2024
+University of California, Davis, Davis, CA, USA, April 2024.

-**From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a form of Alliance** Queen's Graduate Conference in Literature: *Orientation: This Way, That Way & The Other* Queen's University, Kingston, ON, Canada, May 2023
+**From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a form of Alliance**
+Queen's Graduate Conference in Literature: *Orientation: This Way, That Way & The Other*
+Queen's University, Kingston, ON, Canada, May 2023.

-**What is Queer About Queer Cinema: Queering speculative fabulation** Graduate and Postdoctoral Research Symposium (Fifth Annual) University of Miami, Miami, FL, USA, March 2023
+**What is Queer About Queer Cinema: Queering speculative fabulation**
+Graduate and Postdoctoral Research Symposium (Fifth Annual)
+University of Miami, Miami, FL, USA, March 2023.

-**Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX** Biennal-International Symposium Vinculaciones: *(Re)thinking the “We” in Latin America* (7th) University of Pittsburgh, Pittsburgh, PA, USA, April 2023
+**Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX**
+Biennal-International Symposium Vinculaciones: *(Re)thinking the “We” in Latin America* (7th)
+University of Pittsburgh, Pittsburgh, PA, USA, April 2023.

-**Machorras, Viados, and Sapas: Post-feminism and Furry alliances in Latin America and global North** Department of Modern Languages and Literatures Graduate Conference: *Transcultural Expressions: Conflict, Identity, And Revitalization In Multicultural Spheres*
+**Machorras, Viados, and Sapas: Post-feminism and Furry alliances in Latin America and global North**
+Department of Modern Languages and Literatures Graduate Conference: *Transcultural Expressions: Conflict, Identity, And Revitalization In Multicultural Spheres*
-University of Miami, Miami, FL, USA, March 2023
+University of Miami, Miami, FL, USA, March 2023.

 ### Organizer

-**Critical Ecologies and Speculative Futures** *Conceiving the Environment*
+**Critical Ecologies and Speculative Futures**
+*Conceiving the Environment*
-University of Miami, Miami, FL, USA, February 2024 *With Jacob Dennis, Kathy Rubio, Massiel Medina, and Neta Kanny*
+University of Miami, Miami, FL, USA, February 2024.
+*With Jacob Dennis, Kathy Rubio, Massiel Medina, and Neta Kanny..*

 ---